 Inhale lavender essential oil or put a few drops midway between your eyebrows (on your third eye) to calm yourself.

 Just as mothers console their babies by patting their chest, you can put your hand over your heart to calm yourself.
-The heart are in the mid-chest is the center for unconditional love.
-When you touch it, love will be activated and start send blissful biochemicals called endorphins throughout your body.
+The heart is in the mid-chest is the center for unconditional love.
+When you touch it, love will be activated and start to send blissful biochemicals called endorphins throughout your body.

-8. Practice self-compassion.
+8. Practice Self-Compassion.

 Your thoughts make a difference.
 Be sweet to yourself whenever possible—avoid beating yourself up.
 Remember to show yourself compassion when you’re stressed or emotionally distraught.
 Replacing negative thoughts with positive ones enhances your well-being.